J. J. Rendón: Juan Manuel Santos re-election campaign

 Rendón joined Juan Manuel Santos for his re-election campaign in Colombia.
 In May 2014, Javier Antonio Calle Sernaby, leader of the Colombian drug cartel Los Rastrojos, alleged that he paid Rendón $12 million to help him negotiate favourable terms of surrender and avoid extradition to the US.
 Rendón denied receiving the money, but stepped down as campaign chief in the election's final stretch.
 Santos beat his opponent by six percent in a run-off election in June 2014, securing his second four-year term as Colombia's president.
+The Prosecutor's Office ruled that the allegations against Rendón were not in accordance with the evidence presented and that no such money had existed, and the case closed.

 Henrique Capriles Radonski presidential campaign

 Rendón was the main strategist for the Venezuelan presidential candidate Henrique Capriles.
 Official results gave Nicolas Maduro—who had assumed the role of acting president since Chávez's death—a narrow victory over Capriles.
 Capriles claimed that electoral fraud had taken place on April 14, 2013, in the special election where Maduro was elected president.
 Capriles provided evidence of the alleged fraud and refused "to accept the vote-tally unless the electoral authority agrees to open all the ballot boxes and count the paper ballots".
+The authorities refused this methodology claiming it was not foreseen in the law.

 Relationship with the media

-Rendón had over a million of followers on Twitter in 2013, and is one of the most followed political strategists on social media.

 Rendon became well known in 2013 through media outlets such as CNN and interviews with journalists including Jorge Ramos, Maria Elvira Salazar, Fernando del Rincón, and Jaime Bayly.
 He made an appearance on CNN to talk about the special elections being held in Venezuela to replace Hugo Chávez after his death in March 2013.
 In an interview with Jaime Bayly in January 2016, Rendón claimed that he had been a victim of political persecution and the victim of more than 140 attacks by the Venezuelan government.